AdalbertoDam/Ecostability-model-and-Learning-in-Linear-Quadratic-network-games/README.md

 ### Ecostability model and Learning in Linear Quadratic network-games

-In the context of Network Games, the linear quadratic model has been extensively used to model strategic interactions between a group of individuals or organisa- tions.
+In the context of Network Games, the linear quadratic model has been extensively used to model strategic interactions between a group of individuals or organisations.
 Due to its intrinsic simplicity, it allows to study games where a player’s payoff not only depends on his own action but also on those of their neighbors, in an underlying network structure, with numerous potential applications in eco- nomics and social sciences.
 When all players have full and perfect knowledge of